mw866/workers-wrangler/cache-api/README.md

 # 👷 Cache API demo Workers script

-To deploy the script, run ''
+To deploy the script, run 'wrangler publish'
 To test the cache behavior, run 'npm test'